-Many enterprise managers today use an online marketplace to find independent professionals to fill project needs.
+Company career pages are often not built or suitable for listing independent consulting jobs.
+That’s why so many enterprise managers today use an online marketplace to find independent professionals to fill project needs.
 Marketplaces can be a useful place to post jobs, and source and self-select independent talent.
 Typically, an independent will fill out a profile and then apply to or be matched with positions that fit their skill set.
 Independents are familiar with using marketplaces as a way to search for work, and leveraging a marketplace where you are able to clearly post available opportunities with your company can be a big help in attracting top talent.

 Check out MBO’s marketplace to post opportunities, run a search to find talent, or let proprietary algorithms send matches directly to your inbox.